Paulo Roberto Falcão

 Falcão is widely considered one of the best players in Internacional and Roma history, playing also for São Paulo.
 At one stage, he was the world's highest paid footballer.

 Due to his success and performances with Roma, Falcão earned the nickname "the eighth King of Rome" from the fans, like Amedeo Amadei before him, and was inducted into the club's Hall of Fame in 2013.

 For the Brazil national team, Falcão was capped 34 times between February 1976 and June 1986.
 He appeared at the 1982 FIFA World Cup, playing in midfield alongside Zico, Sócrates and Éder, considered one of the greatest Brazilian national teams ever.
 He was named by Pelé one of the 125 Greatest Living Footballers at a FIFA Awards ceremony in 2004.
-Radamel Falcao's father was a footballer and football fan and named him after Falcão.
+Colombian forward Radamel Falcao's father was a footballer and football fan and named him after Falcão.

 Club career

 Internacional

 Falcão began his professional career at Internacional of Porto Alegre, in Rio Grande do Sul, where he played from 1972 to 1980, winning three Brazilian National Championships (1975, 1976, 1979) and reaching the finals of the 1980 Copa Libertadores, eventually losing to Nacional.
 During his time at Internacional, he was surprisingly left out of the Brazil squad for the 1978 World Cup in Argentina, though he made the shortlisted pre-tournament 40.

+Falcão won Golden Ball magazine's Placar twice as the best player in the Brazilian championships of 1978 and 1979.
+In 1979, Falcão achieved the highest score in the history of the Golden Ball.